jeffhaskin/GPTcoded-AIChat/README.md

 # GPTcoded-AIChat

-I--a non-programmer--am using ChatGPT to code an iOS AI Chat app.
+I'm using ChatGPT to code an iOS AI Chat app.
 It is very basic in design and function.
 Current Features (updated 2024-05-24)

 ## V1.0.0-alpha.1
 1. Chat with GPT-4o.